Ted Herbosa: National Task Force Against COVID-19

 Herbosa was a special adviser to the National Task Force Against COVID-19, a government body formed to respond to the COVID-19 pandemic in the Philippines during the administration of President Rodrigo Duterte.

 He expressed anti-communist sentiments during his tenure.
 He would allege that the community pantries initiative which was launched as a response to the pandemic to be linked to the Communist rebellion.
 He was criticized for "death by community pantry" post in Twitter in reaction to a death of an old man lining up in a pantry in Quezon City for perceived apathy.
-He would clarify that he is not against the concept of community pantries as long as the safety of people are taken care of.
+He would clarify that he is not against the concept of community pantries as long as the safety of people is taken care of.

 Herbosa in August 2021 would also receive criticism for another post honoring health workers on National Heroes' Day which specifically excluded those who opt to protest.